 As a banking group, HSBC must meet minimum regulatory capital requirements in the countries in which it operates.
 These include compliance with European Union and United Kingdom legislation under which banks and bank holding companies are required to maintain Tier 1 Capital of at least 6 per cent of their risk weighted assets.
 Of that, 1.5 per cent of risk weighted assets may be in the form of Additional Tier 1 capital.
-In addition, HSBC is required to satisfy an additional capital requirement defined by the PRA by maintaining an additional 0.5 per cent of risk weighted assets in the form of Additional Tier 1 capital.
+In addition, HSBC is required to satisfy an additional 0.5 per cent of risk weighted assets in the form of Additional 0.5 per cent of risk weighted assets in the form of Additional Tier 1 capital.